Inland Glaucoma Center

 1. Primary Open-Angle Glaucoma (POAG)

-This is the classic and most common form.
-The drainage system of the eye becomes less efficient over time, increasing pressure and slowly damaging the optic nerve.
-POAG often develops painlessly and without vision changes until advanced stages.
+This is the classic and most common form of glaucoma known as open-angle glaucoma.
+Over time, the drainage system of the eye becomes less efficient, leading to increased eye pressure and slowly damaging the optic nerve.
+POAG often develops painlessly and without vision changes until advanced stages, highlighting the importance of effective eye pressure management and timely glaucoma treatment.

 2. Normal-Tension Glaucoma (NTG)

-In this type, optic nerve damage occurs even though eye pressure remains within the normal range.
-Risk factors such as reduced blood flow to the optic nerve, vascular dysregulation, or genetic predisposition may play a role.
+In this type of glaucoma, optic nerve damage can occur even when eye pressure remains within the normal range.
+Factors such as reduced blood flow to the optic nerve, vascular dysregulation, or genetic predisposition may contribute to the condition, highlighting the importance of eye pressure management in effective glaucoma treatment, particularly for open-angle glaucoma.

 3. Secondary Open-Angle Glaucoma

-This occurs as a result of another eye condition or external factor—such as inflammation, steroid use, trauma, or pigment dispersion—that obstructs fluid drainage and raises eye pressure.
+This occurs as a result of another eye condition or external factor—such as inflammation, steroid use, trauma, or pigment dispersion—that obstructs fluid drainage and raises eye pressure, which is crucial for effective eye pressure management.
+Understanding these factors is important in the context of glaucoma treatment, particularly for those with open-angle glaucoma.

 Diagnosis